RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - All game pages should have their developer, publisher, and genre hubs linked, if they exist.
 - [Language](https://retroachievements.org/hub/7885) hubs should be linked whenever applicable.
 - [Series](https://retroachievements.org/hub/3) hubs are commonly used whenever a game is part of a broader series.
+	- Bootleg/pirate games and fan games should not be added to the Series hub they're based on.
 - Hacks should be added to their respective [Hacks](https://retroachievements.org/hub/5987) hub, should one exist.
 This hub will automatically be displayed in the publisher field at the top of a game page.
 	- If a game doesn't have a Hacks hub, it can be added to a Series Hacks hub if one exists.
 Hacks hubs are intended to apply to one specific game, while Series Hacks hubs can collect different games in the same series.
 Note that Series Hacks hubs do not appear in the publisher field.
 	- If a game doesn't have a Hacks hub or Series Hacks hub, it should be added to [Uncategorized Hacks](https://retroachievements.org/hub/8018).